 The SMTP servers that accept messages are globally distributed around the world.
-Since SMTP can be a chatty and slow protocol, we created multiple data centers in San Jose, Chicago, Virginia, Amsterdam and Singapore.
+Since SMTP can be a chatty and slow protocol, we created multiple data centers in San Jose, Newark, and Amsterdam.
 Depending on your location you will be routed to the closest server for the fastest response times possible.
 For instance, if your application servers are in London, your messages will be automatically routed to our Amsterdam facility, resulting very low latency and faster performance for your application.

 The REST API is the primary API for the service and the SMTP endpoint is considered a migration route.
 Using SMTP access avoids big changes to your code base.

 Many client libraries for the REST API offer advanced features such as retrying several times on network errors.
 That could help in cases where there is a temporary problem connecting to the Postmark servers.
 The API also offers features such as batch sending for improved performance when sending many emails.
 Overall, the REST API will have less overhead when your application conmmunicates with Postmark.